Physics of 1 keV line in X-ray binaries: Conclusions

 \begin{itemize} \item We effectively describe the origin and variation of the 1 keV feature across a diverse range of X-ray binaries using \textit{XMM-Newton}/RGS and \textit{NICER} observations.
 The 1 keV feature in NGC 1313 X-1 was best modeled by a combination of a two-blackbody continuum and a PIE emission/absorption model, which yielded the most precise fit to the spectra.
 NGC 247 ULX-1 necessitated a two-blackbody continuum + PIE emission/absorption + CIE emission model for effectively modeling the 1 keV feature.
 In the case of NGC 247 ULX-1, we found that an effective model for accurately representing the 1 keV feature required incorporating a combination of a two-blackbody continuum, PIE emission/absorption, and CIE emission.
 Similarly, in Hercules X-1, the integration of a blackbody+powerlaw continuum, CIE emission, and PIE emission/absorption models effectively eliminated the residuals at 1 keV.
 For Cyg X-2, achieving a thorough modeling of the 1 keV feature required integrating reflection lines from the inner accretion disk, PIE emission/absorption, and CIE emission components, in addition to the disk blackbody component and a power-law component utilized for modeling the continuum.
 For Serpens X-1, effectively eliminating the 1 keV residual required a combination of blackbody and disk blackbody continuum components, along with PIE emission and reflection lines.

 \end{itemize}

-\begin{itemize} \item A complete list of all the lines within the 1 keV emission, absorption, and reflection feature across the entire parameter space explored in this paper, both bright and faint, has been listed in Table 2.
+\begin{itemize} \item Table \ref{tab:1keV_fullsummary} summarizes the best-fit parameters characterizing the 1 keV feature, including component classification (CIE, PIE, and reflection).
+A complete list of all the lines within the 1 keV emission, absorption, and reflection feature across the entire parameter space explored in this paper, both bright and faint, has been listed in Table \ref{t:p2}.
 The instruction to generate PIE emission/absorption, CIE emission and reflection line blends have been discussed in the appendix.

 \end{itemize}

 \begin{itemize} \item